The Kingdom of God is at hand. Repent, and believe the Gospel.

 Grow: Begin to take concrete steps that display your trust in Jesus.

-With God’s help, and the support of your brothers and sisters in Christ, begin to reform your life so that it is more consistent with what God wants for you and for the world.
+With God’s help, and the support of your brothers and sisters in Christ, seek a deeper experience of God’s presence, a more mature faith and a greater love.
+Begin to reform your life so that it is more consistent with what God wants for you and for the world.
 Fill your life more completely with the things of God and begin to set aside practices and habits that take you away from God.
-Tell others about your faith.
+Tell others about your faith, so that they might come to know the Savior.
 Do good for others because Jesus loves you.
 Trust God to be with you through difficult circumstances.
 Find a role for yourself to play in the life of your church.
 Learn to be generous to those in need and to support God’s work with your material possessions.
 Be a giver, not just a taker.

-The power of sin is strong and you will not make these changes on your own.
+The power of the sin within us and the fallen world around us is strong.
+You will not make these changes on your own.
 Take these steps in faith that you belong to Jesus Christ by God’s grace alone and that God is working in you through the power of the Holy Spirit.
 Your place among God’s people and your transformation into a more Christ-like person are both ultimately the work of God.

 God bless you on the journey with Jesus.